 VIT&L Week will feature a Scholarship Showcase, including a daily scholarship hour and an online poster gallery.
-The Showcase aims to illustrate the inextricable links between teaching and learning, and research and provide an opportunity to highlight and disseminate some of the research on teaching and learning that is happening across the sector.
+The Showcase aims to illustrate the inextricable links between teaching and learning and research and provide an opportunity to highlight innovation and research on teaching and learning that is happening across the sector.

 - Option 1.
 Submit a digital poster

 - Option 2.
 Submit a digital poster and propose a Gasta lightning talk

 01 June 2021

 27 October 2021

 08-12 November 2021